Divorce Counseling

 Happily Ever After Doesn’t Mirror Everyone’s Story

-So there is the fantasy of love and marriage, and then, there is the reality.
+There is the fantasy of love and marriage, and then, there is the reality.
 Real marriages end for all sorts of reasons, and that’s okay.
 It's hard, but it's okay, and together we can help you find happiness on the other side.

 How Divorce Counseling Can Help

-In addition to using talk therapy, I am trained in EMDR, a highly effective treatment for trauma.
-I am also trained as a yoga and meditation instructor, which allows me to provide guidance with mindfulness, breathing, and grounding techniques as needed or desired.
 My training as a divorce mediator gives me a greater understanding of the legal technicalities of the divorce process and can be helpful in setting realistic expectations and clarity around that aspect of your journey.

 Perhaps You’re Considering Divorce Counseling But Still Have Some Concerns…